Ogethel/Sync/Vaults/Refried Bean Brain/Religion/Topics/Topic List.md

 The Fathers we must connect to via the Prophecy of Elijah are those named in scripture as Adam, Abraham, and Enoch The priesthood correlates to a heavenly personal association with men, Jesus Christ, and the Father The gospel must go to the remnant of the Laminates by the "Works" of the gentiles before Zion can be established in the last day and Joseph received a revelation to go to the rocky mountains to preach unto the Indians but went to Liberty Jail instead after the saints were angry with him as they interpreted that as Joseph running away

-## Old
-Continuity of the Church-Further Light and Knowledge (Inconsistent)
-Is there only 1 prophet per people (Scriptural Model)
-Definition and function of a prophet
-Potential for prophets outside of the church
-Is God Bound to the prophet and the church or is the church and prophets dependent upon God
-God's plan for the Second Coming
-Kirtland Temple - Finish=prosper VS Not=Curse
-Definition and Function of Priesthood
-Scripture Project
-What qualifies as keys Dominions, principalities
-How 12 apostles work keys & only 1 Prophet wise
-Was Brigham Young a Prophet/Did he make that claim
-Lectures on Faith (Removal)
-To whom are the warnings of the BoM addressed (Say, for example-2nd Nephi 1: 15: 10 or Alma 31: 18-22)

 ## Temple Recommend Questions
 - Do you have faith in and a testimony of God, the Eternal Father; His Son, Jesus Christ; and the Holy Ghost?